 Regular exercise builds up resources in the body that help increase resilience to erratic emotions.
 Exercise actually changes your brain chemistry by increasing the availability of neurochemicals that work against anxiety, including gamma-aminobutyric acid (GABA), serotonin, various endocannabinoids, and brain-derived neurotrophic factor (BDNF).

-Taking a few minutes each morning or at night just before bed to jot down your thoughts can help to calm your mind and focus your thoughts.
+Taking a few minutes each morning or at night just before bed to jot down your anxious feelings or thoughts can help to calm your mind and focus your thoughts.
 If you’re journaling in the morning, try tracking your dreams from the night before.

 Learning How to Manage Anxiety Day-to-Day

 If you’re waking up with anxiety every morning, cognitive behavioral therapy (CBT), exposure therapy, and other types of therapy for anxiety and techniques can help.
 Working with a therapist, you’ll learn new coping skills for how to treat anxiety that can work to decrease your morning stress.